wzszsw/sql-benchmark/README.md

 JOOQ         ██                                                  5,296 ± 180
 ```

-### Key Findings

-✅ **EasyQuery advantages:**
-- **Select by ID**: 1.13x faster than Hibernate, 2.25x faster than JOOQ (298,303 vs 264,571 vs 132,786 ops/s)
-- **Select List**: 1.75x faster than Hibernate, 3.59x faster than JOOQ (247,088 vs 141,050 vs 68,773 ops/s)
-- **Single insert operations**: 1.11x faster than Hibernate, 1.27x faster than JOOQ (63,866 vs 57,385 vs 50,257 ops/s)
-- **Batch insert operations**: 1.02x faster than Hibernate, 1.66x faster than JOOQ
-- **Update by ID**: 1.36x faster than Hibernate, 1.25x faster than JOOQ
-- **Batch update**: 1.08x faster than Hibernate, 1.01x faster than JOOQ
-- **Complex JOIN query**: 2.46x faster than Hibernate, 23.72x faster than JOOQ
-- **Complex Subquery**: 6.46x faster than Hibernate, 19.01x faster than JOOQ
-- **Best all-around performer**: Wins in 9 out of 10 benchmarks with exceptional performance across the board

-❌ **EasyQuery weaknesses:**
-- **COUNT query**: 0.99x vs Hibernate (virtually tied, difference is negligible)
-- **Delete by condition**: 0.90x vs JOOQ (but still 1.81x faster than Hibernate)

-✅ **JOOQ advantages:**
-- **Consistent low variance**: Most stable performance in some benchmarks
-- **Predictable SQL generation**: Direct SQL control
-- **Delete operations**: 1.11x faster than EasyQuery in this specific test

-❌ **JOOQ weaknesses:**
-- **Overall performance**: Significantly slower than both EasyQuery and Hibernate in most scenarios
-- **Complex queries**: Much slower than both frameworks (23.72x slower than EasyQuery in JOIN, 19.01x slower in subquery)
-- **Query operations**: 2.25-3.59x slower than EasyQuery

-✅ **Hibernate advantages:**
-- **COUNT query**: 1.01x faster than EasyQuery (virtually tied)
-- **Stable performance**: Generally good performance in query operations

-❌ **Hibernate weaknesses:**
-- **Complex queries**: Much slower than EasyQuery - 2.46x slower in JOIN, 6.46x slower in subquery
-- **Select operations**: 1.13-1.75x slower than EasyQuery
-- **Updates and deletes**: 1.08-1.81x slower than EasyQuery
-- **Single insert**: 1.11x slower than EasyQuery

-💡 **Overall**:
-- **EasyQuery**: 🏆 **Overall Winner - Best for all scenarios** - Dominates in 9 out of 10 benchmarks with exceptional performance across all operations: queries (1.13-1.75x faster), inserts (1.02-1.27x faster), updates (1.08-1.36x faster), and especially complex queries (2.46-6.46x faster than Hibernate).
-The only tie is COUNT query where both EasyQuery and Hibernate are virtually equal. **Best choice for both CRUD-intensive and complex query scenarios**.
-- **Hibernate**: 🎯 **Solid alternative** - Good overall performance but consistently slower than EasyQuery in most scenarios.
-Still much faster than JOOQ.
-Suitable for projects already using Hibernate.
-- **JOOQ**: ⚖️ **Slowest performer** - Significantly slower across the board (2-24x slower than EasyQuery), only wins in delete operations.
-Suitable only when direct SQL control is the absolute priority over performance.

 ### ⚠️ Important Notes

 - All frameworks run in **autocommit mode** without explicit transaction management for fair comparison